ChristopherKotthoff/procedural-locomotion-CDKR/README.md

 | pelvis   | 0.875   | (0,0, 0)    |
 | pelvis   | 1.0   | (0,- nomalizedSpeed * 0.05, 0)    |

-## Live editing of the joint constraints
+## Live editing of the joint constraints and trajectories
 To edit the joint constraints live while the simulation is running, use the following commands:
 | Key  | Functionality |
 | :---         |      ---: |